EU customs duty on low-value ecommerce imports: July 2026 readiness checklist

 From July 1, 2026, the EU will introduce a temporary €3 customs duty on low-value B2C parcels imported from non-EU countries and valued under €150.
 This replaces the existing duty exemption for parcels below that threshold.

-As a planning scenario: a parcel containing one silk blouse and two wool blouses could trigger €6 rather than €3 if assessed per tariff heading.
+As a planning scenario: a parcel containing one silk blouse and two wool blouses could trigger more than one fee line if assessed by HS6 code.
 This illustrates why multi-item shipments require scenario-based cost modeling.
-Retailers should treat it as a modeling assumption rather than a confirmed calculation method until member-state guidance is finalized.
+Retailers should treat it as a modeling assumption that must be validated against final member-state guidance.

 The €3 duty is described as temporary and is expected to remain in place until the EU Customs Data Hub becomes operational, currently anticipated around 2028, at which point standard EU tariff rates are expected to replace the flat fee.
 Systems built now should anticipate further evolution.

-Why retailers cannot wait for clarity
+Why retailers cannot wait

 Retailers who wait for final guidance before beginning checkout and systems work will not have enough time to test properly.
 Building flexible systems now that can accommodate multiple fee logic outcomes costs more than waiting, but it significantly reduces the risk of entering July unprepared.